 Votes withheld from any nominee, abstentions and "broker non-votes" (i.e., where a broker has not received voting instructions from the beneficial owner and for which the broker does not have discretionary power to vote on a particular matter) are counted as present for purposes of determining the presence of a quorum.
 Shares voting "withheld" have no effect on the election of directors.
-Abstentions have no effect on the advisory vote to approve our named executive officers' compensation, the advisory vote on the frequency of future advisory votes to approve the compensation of our named executive officers, the ratification of the appointment of KPMG LLP as our independent auditors for the fiscal year ending June 30, 2018, the ratification of Amendment No. 5 to our Amended and Restated Rights Agreement, or the approval of the Amendment and Restatement of the Extreme Networks, Inc. 2013 Equity Incentive Plan.
+Abstentions have no effect on the advisory vote to approve our named executive officers' compensation, the advisory vote on the frequency of future advisory votes to approve the compensation of our named executive officers, the ratification of the appointment of KPMG LLP as our independent auditors for the fiscal year ending June 30, 2018, the ratification of Amendment No. 5 to our Amended and Restated Rights Agreement, the approval of the Amendment and Restatement of the Extreme Networks, Inc. 2013 Equity Incentive Plan or the stockholder proposal regarding simple majority voting, if properly presented.

 If you are a beneficial owner and hold your shares in "street name," it is critical that you cast your vote if you want it to count in the election of directors and with respect to the other proposals included in this proxy.
 The rules governing brokers, banks and other nominees who are voting with respect to shares held in street name provide such nominees the discretion to vote on routine matters, but not on non-routine matters.
 Routine matters to be addressed at the Annual Meeting include the ratification of auditors.
-Non-routine matters include the election of directors, the advisory vote to approve our named executive officers' compensation, the ratification of Amendment No. 5 to our Amended and Restated Rights Agreement, and the approval of the Amendment and Restatement of the Extreme Networks, Inc. 2013 Equity Incentive Plan.
+Non-routine matters include the election of directors, the advisory vote to approve our named executive officers' compensation, the ratification of Amendment No. 5 to our Amended and Restated Rights Agreement, the approval of the Amendment and Restatement of the Extreme Networks, Inc. 2013 Equity Incentive Plan and the stockholder proposal regarding simple majority voting, if properly presented.
 Banks and brokers may not vote on these non-routine matters if you do not provide specific voting instructions.
 Accordingly, we encourage you to vote promptly, even if you plan to attend the Annual Meeting.